obonaventure/cnp3/book/network/bgp.rst

 .. index:: loopback interface

-.. sidebar:: Loopback interfaces and iBGP sessions
+.. note:: Loopback interfaces and iBGP sessions

  In addition to their physical interfaces, routers can also be configured with a special loopback interface.
 A loopback interface is a software interface that is always up.
 When a loopback interface is configured on a router, the address associated to this interface is advertised by the intradomain routing protocol inside the domain.
 Thus, the IP address associated to a loopback interface is always reachable while an IP address associated to a physical interface becomes unreachable as soon as the corresponding physical interface fails. `iBGP sessions` are usually established by using the router's loopback addresses as endpoints.
 This allows the `iBGP session` and its underlying TCP connection to remain up even if physical interfaces fail on the routers.